 Learn more: What is FF&E: The Ultimate Guide to Specification, Procurement, and More

 As an architect, your familiarity with materials builds up over time.
 You know what you want, and you know exactly which supplier to get it from.

 But did you notice that specifying the same product over and over is only marginally faster each time?

 Look, we’re not saying to chuck your product library completely.
-There is a colossal difference between seeing a fabric online and holding it in your hands.
+There is a colossal difference between viewing a picture of a fabric online versus holding it in your hands.

 However, one severe limitation of a physical materials library is that it’s too easy to run out of space.